 The merging of the data into a cross-national data set is performed by the Data Archive for the Social Sciences, GESIS (in collaboration with ASEP/JDS.)

 Since 1984, ISSP has included 57 nations: the founding four – the United States, Germany, Great Britain and Australia – plus Argentina, Austria, Bangladesh, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, China, Croatia, Czech Republic, Cyprus, Denmark, the Dominican Republic, Estonia, Finland, France, Georgia, Greece, Hungary, Iceland, India, Italy, Ireland, Israel, Japan, Latvia, Lithuania, Mexico, the Netherlands, New Zealand, Norway, Palestine, the Philippines, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, South Africa, South Korea, Spain, Suriname, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Turkey, Ukraine, Uruguay and Venezuela.

 East Germany was added to the German sample upon reunification.

-In addition, countries that gave fielded ISSP surveys without joining include Indonesia, Kenya, Sri Lanka, and Tanzania.
-These extra datasets on ISSP 2008 Religion III are archived at the GESIS Data Archive and can be downloaded by interested researchers.
+In addition, countries that fielded ISSP surveys without joining include Algeria, Cambodia, Ghana, Indonesia, Jordan, Kenya, Malawi, Malaysia, Mongolia, Nepal, Nigeria, Singapore, Sri Lanka, Tanzania and Vietnam.
+These extra datasets on ISSP 2008 Religion III and ISSP 2018 Religion IV are archived at the GESIS Data Archive and can be downloaded by interested researchers.